Chevron Acquisitions & Mergers

 © History Oasis

-The year 2020 saw Chevron make another sizable acquisition, purchasing Noble Energy for $5 billion to shore up its footprint in US shale as well as strategic overseas gas resources.
+In 2020, Chevron purchased Noble Energy for $5 billion to shore up its footprint in US shale as well as strategic overseas gas resources.

-Coming amid an extremely turbulent year for oil markets, Noble’s holdings in the DJ and Permian basins provided Chevron prime assets in the ascendant American shale patch.
+Coming amid an extremely turbulent year for oil markets, Noble’s holdings in the DJ and Permian basins provided Chevron with prime assets in the American shale patch.

 Additionally, Noble’s offshore natural gas fields in Israel and Equatorial Guinea added key sites for liquefied natural gas (LNG) production aimed at Europe and Asia.